carolinearvidsson/lin513/README.md

 # lin513

 The aim of this program is to predict lexical complexity of single words in context.
-It collects a series of features per target words and trains a regression model (using Ridge regularization) to predict complexities of words in context.
+It collects a series of features per target word and trains a regression model to predict complexities of words in context.

 ## Data
 The dataset consists of a subset of the CompLex corpus ([Shardlow, Cooper and Zampieri, 2020](https://arxiv.org/pdf/2003.07008.pdf)) and was provided as part of SemEval 2021 (Task 1).
 The data consists of a collection of sentences from multiple domains and for each sentence there is a chosen target word.
 The sentences' target words are annotated using a 5-point Likert scale (1 very easy – 5 very difficult), and then normalized to a 0 – 1 scale (0 being the least difficult).